ouster-lidar/ouster-sdk/python/docs/quickstart.rst

 ==================================

-This quickstart guide will walk you through visualizing Ouster sensor data quickly, whether from sample data or a live sensor from scratch.
+This quickstart guide will walk you through visualizing Ouster sensor data quickly, whether from sample data or a sensor connected to your machine.

 Installation